omomadcat/Project_4_Group_5/README.md

 ## Documentation

 - [VSCode and Colab Compatibility Guide](references/vscode_colab_compatibility.md) - Use this quick reference sheet if you prefer to run the Google Colab notebook through Visual Studio Code instead.

+---

+## Model Optimization and Performance
+This project demonstrates iterative model optimization by comparing different algorithms, such as:
+- **RandomForestRegressor**
+- **GradientBoostingRegressor**
+- **LinearRegression**

+Performance metrics, such as **R² score** and **Mean Squared Error**, are tracked across models.
+Final performance results are printed at the end of the notebook to provide a clear evaluation of the best-performing model.

+---

+## Contributors

+- Caroline M.
+- Madison O.
+- Weibin H.
+- David K.